 The hardest part of treating hemineglect, however, is getting the person to recognize their deficit.
 This problem, known as anosognosia, is common in left-side neglect patients.

-In these cases, the best approach is to take the person to a neuropsychologist, who can assess them and help them learn to accept their condition.
+In these cases, the best approach is to have the person engage in consistent therapy (likely physical, occupational, and speech therapy), where the therapists will provide cueing and strategies to improve attention to the left side.
+Additionally, it can be helpful to take the person to a neuropsychologist, who can assess them and help them learn to accept their condition.

-Once they can recognize their neglect, then they are ready to begin treatment.
+Once they can recognize their neglect, they will likely start to see more improvements in their therapies.

 The most effective treatments for left-side neglect include:

 - Visual scanning training.
 This therapy aims to improve left-side neglect by encouraging patients to consciously pay attention to their left.
+This could start as simply as training the patient to turn their head to the left, and then will progress in difficulty from there (i.e. looking for particular objects on the left, etc.).
 The tasks usually start at a few degrees past midline and work out from there.
 It is most effective when combined with neck muscle vibration.

 - Neck muscle vibration.
 This treatment involves stimulating the neck muscles on the neglected side to increase awareness of that side.